cunha/easymapit/README.md

 ## Notes

+* `bdrmapit` reads JSON files one line at a time, and expects to get a full JSON object on each line.
+As a result, JSON files should either contain one JSON object per line (also referred to as JSONL), or a list with all traces in a single line.
+(JSONL is preferred for reduced RAM use.)  `easymapit` will automatically attempt to convert files for you if it detects that the file does not have one object per line.

 * Several `bdrmapit` dependencies use Cython, which may not behave correctly on Apple M1/M2 processors.
 We have at least one report of crashes on new M1/M2 Macs.